-Whether burn injuries have been caused by a flame, hot liquid, chemicals or any as a result of any other incident, they can be very painful and distressing and very often leave a permanent scar.
+Whether burn injuries have been caused by a flame, hot liquid, chemicals or any as a result of an electric shock, they can be very painful and distressing and very often leave a permanent scar.
 When people make a no win no fee claim for injury compensation as a result of a burn injury, the value of their claim can be high, especially if visible permanent scarring occurs.

 The most common type of claim here arises after being burned in an accident at work.
 In this setting, people are often working with hot materials in a factory or in an industrial kitchen and accidents can occur as a result of someone having insufficient training, incorrect safety equipment, faulty machines/utensils or a disorganised and chaotic working environment.